-45. The objective of the Slope Stability Management Plan (SSMP) is to outline monitoring and management measures to identify, assess, and mitigate potential safety and stability risks associated with slope instability.

-46. The SSMP must include:

-(a) An annual stability review of the quarry face batters, which must include:

-(i) A review of trial batters in the Waikato Coal Measures, volcanic materials, and recommended review periods, with findings to be incorporated into the Pit design;

-(ii) A summary of measurements, records, and analysis of defects in both overburden and resource materials, along with an assessment of their potential effects on the excavation and batter stability as the quarry expands;

-(iii) Geotechnical inspection and assessment of blasting trials carried out as excavations approach final batter profiles (prior to the formation of those batters), to minimise structural damage and maintain stability; and

-(iv) A review of stormwater control measures to ensure effective management of water runoff and stability.

-(b) Identification of any monitoring devices or instruments to be installed, ongoing measurement, collation, and analysis of defect orientations and their potential impacts on excavation;

-(c) Requirements for the installation of shallow groundwater monitoring piezometers at commencement of Pit excavation to monitor groundwater connectivity between wetlands adjoining the southern extent of the Pit and the quarry face;

-(d) Outlines of specific hold points in the quarry excavations for review; and

-(e) A detailed stability assessment that is developed as a 'living document', to be updated as the quarry progresses and further excavation occurs.
+- 45. The objective of the Slope Stability Management Plan (SSMP) is to outline monitoring and management measures to identify, assess, and mitigate potential safety and stability risks associated with slope instability.
+For the avoidance of doubt, the SSMP is required for, and applies only to, the Sutton Block Pit, not the Drury Quarry. - 46.
+The SSMP must include: - (a) An annual stability review of the quarry face batters, which must include: - (i) A review of trial batters in the Waikato Coal Measures, volcanic materials, and recommended review periods, with findings to be incorporated into the Pit design; - (ii) A summary of measurements, records, and analysis of defects in both overburden and resource materials, along with an assessment of their potential effects on the excavation and batter stability as the quarry expands; - (iii) Geotechnical inspection and assessment of blasting trials carried out as excavations approach final batter profiles (prior to the formation of those batters) to minimise structural damage and maintain stability; and - (iv) A review of stormwater control measures to ensure effective management of water runoff and stability. - (b) Identification of any monitoring devices or instruments to be installed, ongoing measurements, collation, and analysis of defect orientations and their potential impacts on excavation; - (c) Requirements for the installation of shallow groundwater monitoring piezometers at commencement of Pit excavation to monitor groundwater connectivity between wetlands adjoining the southern extent of the Pit and the quarry face; - (d) Outlines of specific hold points in the quarry excavations for review; and - (e) A detailed stability assessment that is developed as a 'living document', to be updated as the quarry progresses and further excavation occurs.